noisecapella/rhythmbox-echonest/README.md

 (You may need to create the folder if it doesn't exist)

 You also need an [Echo's Nest API key](http://developer.echonest.com).
-For now you need to copy `apikey.py.base` to `apikey.py` and replace "XXXXXXXXXX" with the API key.
-(Eventually I'll implement some kind of preference menu to handle this.)
+This should go in the API Key field in the playlist.
+This won't error if it's not there, I'll have to fix that eventually.

 Usage
 -----